ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent_2025.md

 ### Logistics

 The organization will handle the transportation of bins, bikes, and kayaks if needed.
-Teams will have access to their bins at certain transitions between disciplines.
-The kayak is supplied with your registration and the model will be as follows: https://www.rtmkayaks.com/optimo-evo-confort/
+Teams will have access to their bins at certain transitions between disciplines. **The kayak is supplied with your registration** and the model will be as follows: https://www.rtmkayaks.com/optimo-evo-confort/

 ### Registration

+**Registrations here starting October 14 at 8pm (EDT):** https://www.zeffy.com/fr-CA/ticketing/6adbb13c-be9a-4c89-ad77-4bf6c3dcd6a1
-The number of teams is limited to 50.
+The number of teams will be limited to **50 teams**.

 The cost per team is $750 + tax.
 This includes transportation of your gear boxes, bikes, and kayak, the kayak rental, loan of a satellite tracking device, course and map design, and post-race meals.
-Note that a wetsuit (sleeveless accepted) will be mandatory for one or more kayaking sections.Wetsuits can be rented upon registration.
+Note that a wetsuit (sleeveless accepted) will be mandatory for one or more kayaking sections.
+Wetsuits can be rented upon registration.

 The minimum age to participate is 16, when teamed with an adult.
 This requires approval from the race director.
 Please contact us in advance to discuss.